 Joe Biden was there.

-What did Joan know?
+What did Joe know?

 Ron Johnson saying that the classified Rice email shows Obama officials, quote, sabotaging the incoming administration.

-Because if when Obama's asking Comey if the NSA should hide information about Russia from General Flynn, and he's saying potentially, he seemed to think that Flynn might pass classified information of the Russians, which was absurd, even though he admittedly he admitted that he had no basis for that, which then asked the question and begs the question well, why didn't you close out the case when you had already had multiple investigations that determined that there was no wrongdoing?
+You know, it is very obvious what's going on here because when Obama's asking Comey if the NSA should hide information about Russia from General Flynn, and he's saying potentially he seemed to think that Flynn might pass classified information of the Russians, which was absurd, even though he admittedly he admitted that he had no basis for that, which then asks the question and begs the question, well,

-Something you would never do in the Bush or Obama administrations or get away with.
+And why did you send your agents in, something you would never do in the Bush or Obama administrations or get away with?

 And why are you bragging about sending them in?

-And why did Andrew McCabe, your deputy FBI director, tell General Flynn that he doesn't need an attorney.
+And why did Andrew McCabe, your deputy FBI director, tell General Flynn that he doesn't need an attorney?

-Now, this other issue that keeps coming up is this you know, in perpetuity of impeachment.
+Now, this other issue that keeps coming up is this, you know, in perpetuity of impeachment because House Democrats arguing before the Supreme Court that impeachment efforts are continuing.

 Now, the way I understood the way the constitutional process of impeachment is the House impeaches, the trial is held in the Senate, and a verdict is rendered.